It's no secret that Italy produces some of the best food you'll find anywhere in the world.

 That's where UK-based Italian chef Giorgio Locatelli and British art historian Andrew Graham-Dixon can help.

-The duo have been traversing the length and breadth of the country in Italy Unpacked (the new season starts 8.35pm today, April 4 on SBS - watch the first episode at the end of the article, or on SBS On Demand), exploring the art, architecture and food that Italy is famed for.
+The duo have been traversing the length and breadth of the country in Italy Unpacked (watch the new season on Food Network Australia and SBS On Demand), exploring the art, architecture and food that Italy is famed for.

 In series 3 of Italy Unpacked, Locatelli and Graham-Dixon travel around picturesque Puglia, in the heel of Italy, taking in the towns of Matera, Lecce and Alberobello, and feasting on the local delights.